 Researchers are continuing to develop and test new treatments to improve survival rates.

 Your long-term outlook and risk of the cancer returning depends on factors such as your age, overall health, and how well the cancer responds to treatment.
-Talk with your doctor to learn more about your outlook.
+Talk with a doctor to learn more about your outlook.

 Receiving a diagnosis of DLBCL may be very challenging.
 You might find that it negatively affects your sense of self or mental well-being.
 You might also experience financial challenges related to your diagnosis or treatment.